SugarDarius/react-use-algos/README.md

 This project is made to be open source and driven by the community so please feel free to send your feed back, ideas and of course your PRs are welcome 🙏🏻

+And, it is written with [TypeScript](https://www.typescriptlang.org/) and released with [GitHub Actions](https://github.com/features/actions) 🤗

 ## First things first 😜
 Let's begin by installing the package: